yoadg/yoadg.github.io/_wiki/protocols.md

 A peer-to-peer (P2P) network is designed around the notion of equal peer nodes simultaneously functioning as both "clients" and "servers" to the other nodes on the network.
 Peers are both suppliers and consumers of resources, in contrast to the traditional client–server model in which the consumption and supply of resources are divided.
 Peer-to-peer networks generally implement some form of virtual overlay network on top of the physical network topology, where the nodes in the overlay form a subset of the nodes in the physical network.
 Data is still exchanged directly over the underlying TCP/IP network, but at the application layer peers are able to communicate with each other directly, via the logical overlay links.

 # Application Layer Protocols
-Application layers protocols provide end-to-end communication between different computational applications.
+Application layer protocols provide end-to-end communication between different computational applications.
 There are many different protocols used in different contexts, each with their own specific set of rules and capabilities.

 ![Communication Protocols](/assets/images/protocols.png)